The Law Office Of Soheila Azizi & Associates, P.C.

 Apart from those concerns, child support can be difficult to calculate and agree on.
 Each family situation requires a different set of considerations, and each family will develop a unique child support and visitation arrangement.

-Soheila Azizi and Associates, P.C. is proud to be your law firm for life.
+The Law Office of Soheila Azizi & Associates, P.C., is proud to be your law firm for life.
 Our experienced family law attorneys understand that each family is different, and each situation requires a unique solution.
-If you are dealing with child support issues, call (909) 484-9992 or contact us online to speak with one of our family law attorneys today.
+If you are dealing with child support issues, call us at 909-259-1761 or contact us online to speak with one of our family law attorneys today.

 The California Department of Child Support Services defines child support as “the ongoing monetary expenditures and payments necessary to cover a child’s living and medical expenses.”